 State Accountant General

 former Chief Department at Ministry of Education, University and Research; Professor of Linguistics, "La Sapienza" University, Rome;

 former President of Consiglio Superiore Sanità, Ministry of Health; Dean School of Public Health, Torino Italy.

 Internationally renowned scientist, with a prestigious academic curriculum and proven management skills of important multidisciplinary scientific infrastructures, the Director of the Foundation is responsible for the implementation of the multiyear strategic plan.

 Iain Mattaj is the first Director of the Foundation, nominated on 18 June 2018 by the Supervisory Board on the outcome of an international competition.

 Internationally renowned scientist, Professor Mattaj’s research over the years has given relevant contributions in the field of ribonucleoprotein (RNP) particles that function in the processing of messenger RNA precursors.
 From 2005 to 2018, he has been the Director General of the European Molecular Biology Laboratory (EMBL), the European flagship laboratory for the life sciences, world-renowned for its outstanding research in molecular biology and for hosting a significant number of Nobel Prize winners over the last twenty years, including the Nobel Prize in Chemistry in 2017 for the cryo-EM.

 Thanks to his outstanding results, Iain Mattaj has received many awards and honours.

-Composed of five members, including the Director of the Foundation, the Management Committee carries out all scientific and administrative activities necessary to guarantee the progress and achievements of the Foundation.
+Composed of four members, including the Director of the Foundation, the Management Committee carries out all scientific and administrative activities necessary to guarantee the progress and achievements of the Foundation.